drbaselali/ai-datacenters/README.md

 </table>

 All 4 variables exhibit statistically significant distributional differences between the two groups, with the strongest effect being observed in baseline water stress.
-In particular, data centers demonstrate higher median, higher upper quartile, and high maximum for cumulative warming.
+In particular, data centers demonstrate a higher median, a higher upper quartile, and a high maximum for cumulative warming.
 Furthermore, data centers tend to exhibit a tighter distribution with reduced variability in YoY changes, while cities show a broader spread and a higher frequency of extreme fluctuations.

 <table>